 Despite the modifications, some programs from 1997 to 2000 still suffered from weak sales.
-The Jackie Robinson $5 gold coin is notable for having the lowest mintage of any modern commemorative coin, a record low which stands to the current date.
+The Jackie Robinson $5 gold uncirculated coin is notable for having one of the lowest mintages of any modern commemorative coin, only 5,174 coins.
 Several silver dollars of this era also have low mintages, which create secondary market premiums for the coins.

 Programs honored Franklin D. Roosevelt, Black Revolutionary War Patriots, Robert F. Kennedy, Dolley Madison, Yellowstone National Park, the Library of Congress, and Leif Ericson.
 The Dolley Madison Silver Dollar is noted for being designed by Tiffany & Co.
 The Library of Congress program included the first bimetallic coin issued by the United States Mint.

 Visit the pages listed below for additional information on all of the 1997-2000 commemorative coins.

 - 1997 Botanic Garden Silver Dollar